classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/reserved-seating.md

     ***

-5. Then, start clicking on each seat block to add Seating.
-Click in the center of each seat block to add seats consistently. **You can Drag** to reposition the seats.
+5. Click in the center of each seat block to add seats. **Drag** to reposition seats for perfect alignment.

     ***